These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms only on a typical day rather than on worst days

-Why: VA rating is based on the full range of your condition per M21-1 guidance, including worst-day presentations.
+VA rating is based on the full range of your condition per M21-1 guidance, including worst-day presentations.
 Describing only average days may result in a rating that does not capture your actual disability level.

-Do this instead: Explicitly describe your worst days in detail, including pain severity on a 0-10 scale, specific functional limitations, and how frequently you experience your worst-day symptoms.
+Instead: Explicitly describe your worst days in detail, including pain severity on a 0-10 scale, specific functional limitations, and how frequently you experience your worst-day symptoms.

 Impact: All rating levels